joysdsgn/joysdsgn/README.md

-# DELETE
+# Filed Reason
-These are deleted text.
-Please sign in to edit.
+`@cowfyee has filed a report to a user named @joysdsgn.
+Unauthorized reading is not allowed.
+All rights reserved.`

 ## More information
-Deleted text cannot be replaced.
-This is a deleted file was made by @cowfyee.
-All rights reserved.
+This file has private information.
+Please sign in to continue.